Past, present, future

 [INSERT PHOTO]

-Citizens had been invited, in part through a call by sound trucks, to participate in the plans, and they turned out to want a human, livable and cozy city center.
+Citizens had been invited, in part through a call with sound trucks, to participate in the plans, and they turned out to want a human, livable and cozy city center.
 Therefore, the city council chose a city center with the structure of a historic downtown: narrow streets with sheltered squares and a mix of stores, homes, businesses and recreational facilities.

 The plan was innovative in part: it worked with different levels.
 Cyclists, pedestrians and shoppers could pass through the city center at ground level.
 For cars, parking spaces and the Zoetermeer city line (now the RandstadRail), there was space on a level below and at the edges of the center.
 So shoppers now walk over (parked) cars and the RandstadRail.